Huffman Aviation: 9/11 pilots

-For a short while, during their time at the school, both Marwan and Atta lived with a company employee named Charlie Voss.
+For a short while, during their time at the school, both al-Shehhi and Atta lived with a company employee named Charlie Voss.

 Security issues

 In January 2002, Huffman Aviation again made headlines when the local paper sent a reporter onto its property, who managed to casually move between airplane cockpits, fuel tanks and other "safety concerns" without anybody noticing or stopping him.
 In March, the school was cited for having left fuel trucks unlocked, with keys in the ignition, at the Venice Municipal Airport.